-ASADA may request the Australian Sports Commission and any other relevant public authorities to withhold some or all funding or other non-financial support to Sporting Administration Bodies that are not in compliance with this Anti-Doping Policy.
+SIA may request the Australian Sports Commission and any other relevant public authorities to withhold some or all funding or other non-financial support to Sporting Administration Bodies that are not in compliance with this Anti-Doping Policy.

-12.2 Disciplinary action against a sporting administration body request for that information from ASADA.
+12.2 Disciplinary action against a sporting administration body

-ASADA may request the Australian Sports Commission, Australian Olympic Committee or the Australian Commonwealth Games Association to take additional disciplinary action against a sporting administration body with respect to recognition, the eligibility of its officials and Athletes to participate in International Events, and fines based on the following:
+SIA may request the Australian Sports Commission, the Australian Olympic Committee or Commonwealth Games Australia to take additional disciplinary action against a sporting administration body with respect to recognition, the eligibility of its officials and Athletes to participate in International Events, and fines based on the following:

-12.2.1 Four or more violations of this Anti-Doping Policy (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with the sporting administration body within a 12-month period.
-12.2.2 More than one Athlete or other Person from the sporting administration body commits an anti-doping rule violation during an International Event .
-12.2.3 The sporting administration body has failed to make diligent efforts to keep ASADA informed about an Athlete's whereabouts after receiving a
+- 12.2.1 Four or more violations of this Anti-Doping Policy (other than violations involving Article 2.4) are committed by Athletes or other Persons affiliated with the sporting administration body within a 12-month period.
+12.2.2 More than one Athlete or other Person from the sporting administration body commits an anti-doping rule violation during an International Event. - 12.2.3 The sporting administration body has failed to make diligent efforts to keep SIA informed about an Athlete's whereabouts after receiving a request for that information from SIA.

-ARTICLE 13 - APPEALS
+ARTICLE 13 APPEALS